kubeflow/website/content/en/docs/distributions/gke/deploy/project-setup.md

 weight = 2
 +++

+In order to create GKE cluster and deploy Kubeflow on it, you need to set up a Google Cloud project and enable necessary APIs for the deployment.

+## Set up project and API scopes

 Follow these steps to set up your Google Cloud project:

-1. Select or create a project on the
+*  Select or create a project on the
   [Google Cloud Console](https://console.cloud.google.com/cloud-resource-manager).
 If you plan to use different Google Cloud projects for __Management Cluster__ and __Kubeflow Clusters__: create __one Management project__ for Management Cluster, and create __one or more Kubeflow projects__ for Kubeflow Clusters.

-1. Make sure that you have the
+*  Make sure that you have the
   [Owner role](https://cloud.google.com/iam/docs/understanding-roles#primitive_role_definitions)
   for the project in Cloud IAM (Identity and Access Management).
   The deployment process creates various service accounts with